• Contact Us

 The Q meal is served at some time after either the M meal or the N meal, but not after both.

-It’s worth noting that none of these rules is ambiguous, i.e. none of it is open to multiple interpretations.
+It’s worth noting that none of these rules are ambiguous, i.e. none of it is open to multiple interpretations.
 That would compromise the logical validity and reliability of the exam, which is not something test-makers ever want to do.
-Indeed, each of these rules entails a concrete and definitive outcome: it’s just that this outcome is not as easy to deduce as it is with more straightforward rules.
+Indeed, each of these rules entails a concrete and definitive outcome.
+It’s just that this outcome is not as easy to deduce as it is with more straightforward rules.

 Let’s analyze the first rule: